youcrypted/chess-characters-pwd/README.md

 - P = Number of chess pieces (including the blank square), 13.

 Possible combinations:
 - (P)^64: If you only use the chess game pieces.
 - (C)^64: If you only use 1 character per square.
 - (P + C)^64: If you combine the chess pieces and the printable characters, but keeping the square's content, to only 1 element of the alphabet.
-- (P + (C)^N)^64: Where N is the biggest length of the content per square.
-For example if you use: "Mom", "1", "LoveU", divided into 3 squares, then N = 5 ("LoveU").
+- (P + (C)^N)^64: Where N is the biggest length of the password chunks defined on the squares.
+For example if you use: "Mom", "I", "LoveU", chunked into 3 squares; we have N = 5 ("LoveU").
 Remember that you also can combine chess pieces and printable characters as square content.

->Yes, we have (13 + (95)^N)^64 possible combinations with the normal ASCII code.
+> Ultimately, we have (13 + (95)^N)^64 possible combinations, considering only 95 ASCII characters.

-Of course, the strength of the generated password depends of the ability of the user to combine and remember "content" in multiple squares.
+The strength of the generated password depends of the ability of the user to combine and remember "content" in multiple squares.

 ## The library

-The library "chess-characters-pwd", is the result of an extension of the chessboardjs (http://chessboardjs.com/) library.
-Suppose to be the interface for requesting the user's passwords in the future encrypted social network: youcrypted.com
+The library "chess-characters-pwd" is implemented as a plugin for the chessboardjs (http://chessboardjs.com/) library.

 ## How to